-- 3. In the Update SSL Certificate screen of the CloudPlatform UI, paste the following - Certificate from step 1(c). - Private key from step 1(e). - The desired new domain name; for example, company.com - 4.
-The desired new domain name; for example, company.com
+- 3. In the Update SSL Certificate screen of the CloudPlatform UI, paste the following: - Certificate from step 1(c). - Private key from step 1(e). - · The desired new domain name; for example, company.com - 4.
+Click Add to put the changes into effect.

-This stops all currently running console proxy VMs, then restarts them with the new certificate and key.
-Users might notice a brief interruption in console availability
+This stops all currently running Console Proxy VMs, then restarts them with the new certificate and key.
+Users might notice a brief interruption in console availability.

 The Management Server will generate URLs of the form "aaa-bbb-ccc-ddd.company.com" after this change is made.
-New console requests will be served with the new DNS domain name, certificate, and key
+New console requests will be served with the new DNS domain name, certificate, and key.

-17.5.
+17.4.
 Virtual Router